SteveWinward/GoogleSheetsWrapper/README.md

 using (var stream = new FileStream(filepath, FileMode.Open))
 {
+    // OPTION 1: Default to CultureInfo.InvariantCulture and "," as the delimiter

     // Append the csv file to Google sheets, include the header row
     // and wait 1000 milliseconds between batch updates
     // Google Sheets API throttles requests per minute so you may need to play